Locations

 - The name of the location.

-field is used to specify which Datum mangaed network to connect to.
-Currently Datum offers the following City locations:DFW
+topologyfield is used to specify which Datum mangaed network to connect to.
+Currently Datum offers the following City locations:DFW(Dallas Fort Worth, Texas, USA)LHR(Heathrow, London, England)DLS(Dalles, Oregon, USA)

 Section titled “Detailed API Specification”For a complete API specification of the Location resource, refer to the Detailed Reference.